-Janet was born and grew up in the North East of England in a time of soot, formica, and winkle pickers; when it was actually compulsory to smoke on buses and packets of crsips used to have blue twists of salt inside them.
+Janet was born and grew up in the North East of England when soot, formica and winkle pickers were all the rage; when it was actually compulsory to smoke on buses and packets of crsips used to have blue twists of salt inside them.

 Her education was something she can’t talk about without getting variously annoyed, upset and outraged.